wardi/jsonsquared/README.md

 ]
 ```

 This works with the top-level list too.
+Adding an empty list at the
+first element isn't required but can look more consistent.

 [>] | listy[,]
 --- | ---
-> | how,are,things
+> | how, are, things
 > | fine
   | thanks